Point of Interest (POI) Data

 In automobile tracking systems, a point of interest is used to mark any potential stops along the way to the destination as well as the place of destination itself.

-Transportation agencies can leverage point of interest data to devise better routes that keep away from busy regions (these regions are usually around other points of interest) but still enable the vehicle driver to gain access to those services which they might require.
-This would boost both the efficiency of the route and the quality of the work of the drivers resulting in superior service for the consumer whose packages are being delivered.
+Transportation agencies can leverage point of interest data to devise better routes and manage traffic flow around points of interest.
+This boosts both the efficiency of the route and the quality of the work of the drivers, resulting in superior service for the consumer whose goods are being delivered.

 How to assess the quality of point of interest data?